arindammishra1999/Prescribe/README.md

    root token to a local file, you will need them to unseal Vault every time you restart the container (do not share or commit these keys to the git repository).

-6. Unseal Vault using the following command and the unseal keys from step 5:
+6. Unseal Vault using the following command and the unseal keys from step 5 (This command must be ran three times total):
     ```shell
     vault operator unseal
     ```